MartC53/QIAML/Documentation/User_stories.md

 What it does: applies a simple five-layer sequential convolutional neural network containing 2D convolution layers, flattening layers, and hidden neuron layers to input data.
 This script defines the model, complies the model, fits the model, and saves the model.<br />
 Inputs: Image data is read in with ```Dataset_from_directory``` and converted into a tensor.<br />
 Outputs: model summary as a .txt file and a saved model in a new directory named after the defined group in line 5.<br />
-Interactions: User downloads model and places in parent directory of repo to utllize website.
+Interactions: User downloads model and places in parent directory of repo to utilize website.

 ```environment.yml```